CNCONE/MAXConfigs/README.md

 ### 3.)
 Start the machine and do a reference run.
 Jog with a tool in the spindle right over the center of the probe.
 ![plot](https://github.com/CNCONE/ManualPictures/blob/main/zprobe_posjog.jpg)
 ![plot](https://github.com/CNCONE/ManualPictures/blob/main/zprobe_jogcoord.png)
 ### 4.)
-Open the "CNC-ONE.ini" file in your config folder and adjust the tool sensor position.
+Open the "CNC-ONE.ini" file in your config folder and scrool down to the entry [TOOLSENSOR].
+Adjust the tool sensor position.
 Only change X and Y to machine absolute coordinates.
 ![plot](https://github.com/CNCONE/ManualPictures/blob/main/zprobe_ini.png)
 ### 5.)
-Adjust the tool change position to a value of choice.
-Here it is the further most left corner.
+Adjust the tool change position to a value of choice.([CHANGE_POSITION]) Here it is the further most left corner.
 ### 6.)
 Remove the tool from the spindle
 ### 7.)
 Jog with the edge of the spindle on the z-probe until the probe triggers.
 Write down the absolute Z position.
 ![plot](https://github.com/CNCONE/ManualPictures/blob/main/zprobe_heightjog.jpg)